hafis-dev/mern-ecommerce-store/README.md

 # 🛒 ShopX – MERN E‑Commerce Application

-A **full-stack MERN e-commerce application** built with modern web technologies, featuring a user-friendly shopping experience and an admin dashboard for product and order management.
+A **full-stack MERN e-commerce application** built with modern web technologies, featuring a user-friendly shopping experience, **secure online payments**, and an admin dashboard for product and order management.

 ---
 ## 📚 Table of Contents